 - Personal credibility

-Without establishing these in your sales email, the time spent on your beautifully crafted copy is wasted.
-This sales email tip begs the point that it’s not enough to simply tell a prospect to trust you, you have to show them with real social proof.
+Without establishing these, the time spent on your beautifully-crafted copy is wasted.
+It’s not enough to simply tell a prospect to trust you, you have to show them with real, relevant social proof.

-You want to A/B test your sales emails.
-But either you haven’t sent out enough emails, or A/B testing software isn’t in your budget.
-Don’t worry, there’s a free alternative in this sales email tip—call the people you emailed.
+So, you want to A/B test your sales emails.
+It’s a super important step—and relates to our earlier tip about experimenting with templates.
+But maybe you haven’t sent out enough emails, or A/B testing software just isn’t in your budget.
+Don’t worry, there’s a free alternative—call the people you emailed.

-Sending the first email is the easiest step.
-Anyone can do it.
+Sending that first email is the easy part.
 But even if you send an incredible email with a killer value proposition, many prospects will be too busy or distracted to reply.
-If you want to become a priority and get results, you need a follow-up plan that's designed to get definitive outcomes either way.
+If you want to be a priority and get results, you need a follow-up plan that will get definitive outcomes.
+Answer questions such as:

 - “How often should you follow up?”’

 - “Which type of follow-up emails should you send?”

 What you write isn’t always as important as when you write—both time-of-day, and email frequency.
 With Close’s Workflows capability (and robust reporting), you can streamline the follow-up for your reps.
 Get your 14-day free trial here.